 More and more athletes are turning to stem cell treatments, because the pressure to get back on the field is high and access to these experimental therapies is continuing to increase.
 Athletes commonly suffer serious injuries that could potentially end their careers and cause them serious long-term health complications.
 Most of them turn to surgery to resolve those injuries.

-Athletes and Their Stem Cell Treatments
+Athletes Who Have Undergone Stem Cell Treatments

 In this article: